Trans-Code/organizer-manual/step_by_step/README.md

 Before we get into the details, let's have a look at the bigger picture of organizing a Trans*Code event.

 You should start organizing at least 3 months before the event will take place.
-It gives you a safe amount of time to make sure everything runs smoothly and more important, to get the word out to people who might want to attend.
+This is a safe amount of time to organise everything and to get the word out to people who might want to attend.

 The actual amount of work will be around 20-30 hours, so if you spread that over a 3 month period, you can totally do it in your free time.
 Organizing an event with a team is awesome but not mandatory.
 If you do have a team, it's a good idea to set a few rules on how you'll work together to avoid misunderstanding.

-We've created a [Trello board]https://trello.com/b/el8DHMGt/trans-code-template) that you can clone; hopefully this will help you keep straight everything you need to take care of while planning your event!
+Here is a [Trello board]https://trello.com/b/el8DHMGt/trans-code-template) that you can clone.
+This board should  help you keep straight everything you need to take care of while planning your event!
 To use the Trello board, follow these instructions:

 1. Click "Show Menu" on the right-hand side
 2. Under the Menu, click "More"